Thai Chicken Wings

 Remove to a bowl or container then cover and store until ready to use, for up to 1 week.

-marinated chicken wings for Thai chicken wings
+marinated chicken wings for Thai chicken wings.

-Step 3: Marinate wings
+Step 3: Marinate the wings.

 Toss the wing in the fish sauce and rice vinegar, tossing to combine.
 Remove to a large bowl, cover and refrigerate for at least 1 hour and up to overnight.

-marinated dried chicken wings
+marinated dried chicken wings.

-Step 4: Let dry the wings
+Step 4: Let the wings dry.

 When ready to cook the wings, let them stand at room temperature for 30 minutes, so that the wings cook evenly.
 Pat dry with paper towels.

-Step 5: Heat oil
+Step 5: Heat the oil.

 Fill a large heavy-bottomed pot with enough oil to reach 2-inches up the side of the pot.
 Heat oil to 375°F (190ºC).
 Add the cornstarch to a shallow mixing bowl.

-frying chicken wings for Thai chicken wings
+frying chicken wings for Thai chicken wings.

-Step 6: Fry wings
+Step 6: Fry the wings.

 When the oil is hot, work in batches and dredge the wings in cornstarch shaking off the excess.
 Lower the wings into the oil and fry, turning occasionally, until the chicken is cooked through and the outside is golden brown, about 10 minutes.

-draining chicken wings for Thai chicken wings
+draining chicken wings for Thai chicken wings.

-Step 7: Drain wings.
+Step 7: Drain the wings.

 Transfer to a wire rack set over a baking sheet to drain.
 Place the rack in the oven to keep warm and repeat with the remaining wings.

-served food in plate
+served food on plate.

-Step 8: Toss in coating and serve.
+Step 8: Toss the wings in the coating and serve.

 Once all wings have been fried add to a large bowl and squeeze the lime juice over the top followed by the rice blend.
 Toss to coat evenly.